Frequently Asked Questions

 Q11: Do you work regular hours or do you have a flexible work schedule?

-Marc works regular hours and is a huge advocate (and great example) of successfully navigating work-life balance.
-So, when he’s working, he is “on” and extremely productive during his working day of 8.30am-5.30pm CST.
-Outside of that, he completely switches off and enjoys life!
+This recently changed in early 2017!
+During our first 3 years on the road, Marc worked a regular 40 hour week from 8.30am-5.30pm CST which didn’t offer much flexibility, though his own working hours would change, depending on what timezone we were in.
+He is a huge advocate (and great example) of successfully navigating work-life balance, so when he’s working, he is “on” and extremely productive during his work day.
+Outside of that, he completely switches off to enjoy life!
 That’s right – no work emails or phone calls!
 (He’s really good about that).
-Julie’s schedule is flexible and varies depending on the projects she’s working on, but it’s almost always under 30 hours per week (just like she’s been visualizing for years!)
-LOL.
+Being self employed, Julie’s schedule is more flexible and varies depending on the projects she’s working on, but it’s almost always under 30 hours per week.
+After almost 4 years with the company, Marc quit his job in 2017 and we now work together full-time on RVLove and RV Success School, this means our schedule is now completely flexible and we control our own days and time – which we LOVE!

 Q12: What exactly do you do for work?